 A silt fence is a temporary sediment barrier consisting of filter fabric stretched across and attached to supporting posts, entrenched, and, depending upon the strength of fabric used, supported with plastic or wire mesh fence.
-Silt fences trap sediment by intercepting and detaining small amounts of sediment-laden runoff from disturbed areas in order to promote
+Silt fences trap sediment by intercepting and detaining small amounts of sediment-laden runoff from disturbed areas in order to promote ation behind the fence.

-Silt fences are preferable to strawbale barriers in many cases.
+Silt fences are preferable to straw bale barriers in many cases.
 Laboratory work at the Virginia Highway and Transportation Research Council has shown that silt fences can trap a much higher percentage of suspended sediments than can straw bales.
 While the failure rate of silt fences is lower than that of straw bale barriers, there are many instances where silt fences have been improperly installed.
-The following layout and installation guidance can improve
+The following layout and installation guidance can improve performance and should be followed:

-- .
-Use principally in areas where sheet flow occurs. - Don't use in streams, channels, or anywhere flow is concentrated.
-Don't use silt fences to divert flow. - · Don't use below slopes subject to creep, slumping, or landslides. - Select filter fabric that retains 85% of soil by weight, based on sieve analysis, but that is not finer than an equivalent opening size of 70 - .
-Install along a level contour, so water does not pond more than 1sft at any point along the - The maximum length of slope draining to any point along the silt fence should be 200 ft or - The maximum slope perpendicular to the fence line should be 1:1
+- Use principally in areas where sheet flow occurs. - Don't use in streams, channels, or anywhere flow is concentrated.
+Don't use silt fences to divert flow. - · Don't use below slopes subject to creep, slumping, or landslides. - · Select filter fabric that retains 85% of soil by weight, based on sieve analysis, but that is not finer than an equivalent opening size of 70 - · Install along a level contour, so water does not pond more than 1sft at any point along the silt fence - · The maximum length of slope draining to any point along the silt fence should be 200 ft or - The maximum slope perpendicular to the fence line should be 1:1